codeurjc/codeurjc-forge/README.md

 }
 ```

-6. Push our code on the repo
+6. Push the code to the repo

 ```
 git add ...